Site Information

 The Teensy 4.0 Triple CAN-Bus Board is a Teensy 4.0 board with triple CAN Bus connections, two Classical CAN 2.0B, and one CAN FD.
 It can be powered by an external +12 VDC power supply with reverse voltage protection.

 The Teensy 4.0 is an Arduino-compatible board with an Arm Cortex-M7 microcontroller running at 600 MHz.
 The board is compatible with the Arduino IDE and the Arduino library.
-In most cases, code written for another Arduino board works with minimum changes on a Teensy.
+Usually, code written for another Arduino board works with minimum changes on a Teensy.
 As the name implies, the board is tiny.
 For example, the current form factor is only about 18 by 36 millimeters.
 However, do not let the size mislead you; these boards pack a ton of functionality.
 For example, the new Teensy 4.0 features a megabyte of RAM, two megabytes of Flash, a bevy of I/O options, cryptographic support, a hardware floating-point processor (FPU), and a built-in real-time clock (RTC).

 More Information...